skye2k2/clashjs/README.md

 By default the game starts at 200ms delay so you can watch the action, then gradually increases to 50ms.
 If you change the speed slider or use a keyboard shortcut, this is overridden and whatever you set will stick for the rest of the game.

+The pinkish spikeballs are the ammo.

+Winners are decided by number of rounds won, tiebreakers are first number of kills, then number of ammo collected.

 Sounds are off by default, you can enable them with the buttons in the game, but be warned they can be loud so check your volume first.

 There is icon to display the stats modal, you can show that at any time and it live updates as the game plays.